Osteoporosis Diagnosis & Treatment in Hollywood & Pembroke Pines

 If you suspect you may have Osteoporosis, you should seek out doctors who specialize in Osteoporosis in Broward County.
-Dr. Charles Kahn and Dr. Wayne Riskin are the first and leading rheumatologists in the treatment of Osteoporosis in Hollywood and Pembroke Pines.
+Our providers are the first rheumatologists in the treatment of Osteoporosis in Hollywood and Pembroke Pines.
 In order to make a diagnosis they will perform bone mineral density tests.
 These tests will not only measure bone density but also give insight into your risk for future bone fractures.
 Additional tests may be ordered to evaluate possible fractures.
 They may also perform blood and urine testing to find out what is causing your Osteoporosis.

-Drs.
-Charles Kahn and Wayne Riskin are the Leaders in Treating Osteoporosis in South Florida
+Our Providers Were the First in Treating Osteoporosis in South Florida

-Drs.
-Charles Kahn, M.D. and Dr. Wayne Riskin, M.D. have a number of strategies to treat the symptoms of Osteoporosis.
+Our doctors have a number of strategies to treat the symptoms of Osteoporosis.
 They may ask you to make a few lifestyle changes that will help treat the symptoms, such as regular, low-impact exercise, a diet rich in vitamin D, calcium, and protein, and breaking unhealthy habits like smoking and alcohol use.
 The doctors may also recommend medications that can strengthen bones and/or prevent further bone loss.
 These medications include Bisphosphonates, Hormone Replacement Therapy, Parathyroid Hormone, and Raloxifene.
 Each of these are designed to treat Osteoporosis caused by particular conditions or in particular patients, but may not work for everyone.
-All three doctors are committed to working with each patient to find the treatment plan that is right for you.
+Our providers are committed to working with each patient to find the treatment plan that is right for you.